We will discuss here how to:

-Flower nectar is a sucrose sugar, like the white sugar we purchase at the grocery store.
-The mixture recommended (1 part sugar to 4 parts water) most closely matches the strength found in flower nectar.
-And hits the mid-range of sugar strength found in flowers.
+Flower nectar is a sucrose sugar much like the white sugar we purchase at the grocery store.
+The mixture recommended (1 part sugar to 4 parts water) closely matches the strength found in flower nectar in the mid-range of sugar strength found in flowers.

 Hummingbirds consume almost half their weight in sugar each day from natural and human provided sources.